Learning ORDER-Aware Multimodal Representations for Composite Materials Design: Methods

 We evaluate the quality of learned representations through supervised property prediction tasks.
 After pretraining, both encoders are frozen and used as feature extractors.
 A two-layer MLP predictor is trained on the extracted features to predict target properties $y_i$.
 For single-modality prediction, the MLP takes either tabular features $h^t_i$ or image features $h^v_i$ as input:

 where $f_{\text{MLP}}$ consists of 2 hidden layers of shape $(d,d)$ with ReLU activation, and a final layer of shape $(d,1)$ that produces prediction results.
 Note that the target values are normalized using z-score for the training process.
-We adopt $\alpha=0.9$ for all prediction tasks with ORDER-$\alpha$.
+The optimal $\alpha$ values for all $\alpha$-tuned methods are summarized in \cref{tab:alpha_values}.
+We use these values in prediction tasks.

 For multimodal fusion prediction, we first concatenate features from both modalities and project them to a unified dimension through an additional fusion layer:

 where $[\cdot; \cdot]$ denotes concatenation and $f_{\text{proj}}$ is a linear projection layer of shape $(2d,d)$ that reduces the concatenated feature dimension back to $d$.
 The fused representation is then fed into the MLP predictor for prediction as in \cref{eq_predict}.
 This fusion strategy enables the model to leverage complementary information from both modalities that overcomes modality-specific limitations observed in single-modality predictions.